ETH-NEXUS/gExcite_pipeline/testdata/README_testdata.md

 ### Quick test run

 As an alternative we provide the count data that is generated on the example data described above, to allow skipping the resource-intensive cellranger count and CITE-Seq steps.
+Still, the test run requires around 12 GB of memory to be available.

 To start a quick test run